 "As part of our move to Windows 10, we have pushed the organisational IT policy forward with moves to more cloud operations and SaaS solutions," explained Titcombe.
 "Our new Windows 10 environment is much more dynamic than our previous pre-Windows 10 thick-client environment."

 Even without taking that broader approach, there are software compatibility reasons to see the move as a good thing rather than a chore.
-Much of the draw of Windows 10 is the greater range of features it provides, and newer software and hardware are frequently designed with Windows 10 in mind, with no guarantee of the same experience on Windows 7.
+Much of the draw of Windows 10 and Windows 11 is the greater range of features both operating systems provide, and newer software and hardware are almost always designed with the latest operating systems in mind, with no guarantee of the same experience on Windows 7.

-"In the same year that Microsoft gave us Windows 7, Apple gave us the iPhone 3GS and Google shipped Android 2.0, clair," said Edwards.
+"In the same year that Microsoft gave us Windows 7, Apple gave us the iPhone 3GS, and Google shipped Android 2.0," said Edwards.
 "How far has Microsoft Windows come since then?
 It's time to move up or change course."

 The IT Pro guide to Windows 10 migration

 Everything you need to know for a successful transitionDownload now

 Edwards' advice is to "understand why you're upgrading and don't do it blindly".

 "There are other ways and means out there if Windows 10 doesn't appeal.
 Look at these alternatives seriously, including Windows 10 in S mode, and remember that the tools we use shape the way we do things.
 PC hardware can run a variety of operating systems.
 Maybe take a look at (Google-backed) CloudReady from Neverware as an example."

 Wherever an organisation goes after Windows 7, upgrading should be done in a measured and controlled way, not rushed at the last moment.

 "This is essential if you want a smooth upgrade," explained Titcombe.
 "You'd much rather have a few weeks/months to spare after planning than realising you didn't leave enough time and need to finish off the entire project/deployment in a week."